beartype/beartype/README.rst

 .. # FIXME: Synopsize class decoration in our introduction and sheatsheet, too!

 Most Python projects only annotate objects with type hints.
 The actual usage of those type hints is left to other projects.
-That's fine for most definitions of "fine."

 Some Python projects, however, actually do use type hints to perform productive work at runtime.
 You are reading about one such project.
 But perhaps we're not the only reckless explorers into these uncharted waters.
-Perhaps your brave Python project also wants to introspect, inspect, investigate, or otherwise break into the locked cathedral named Type Hints.
-If so, you've noted that type hints do *not* define a usable public Pythonic API.
+Perhaps your brave Python project also wants to introspect, inspect, investigate, or otherwise break into the locked cathedral of Type Hints.
+If so, you've seen that type hints do *not* define a usable public Pythonic API.
 This was by design.
-But that's a bad design for most definitions of "bad" and "design."
+But that's a bad design.

 Enter the **DOOR** (\ **D**\ ecidedly **O**\ bject-\ **o**\ riented **R**\ untime-checker): the first usable public Pythonic API for introspecting,